 All of our printed Finland flags are produced by a process called Dye Sublimation.
 The system drenches each fibre of the fabric, resulting in a flag with wonderful precise colour, and vitally the design appears perfectly on each side.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-All flags now come with Free Delivery for even better value.

 Through its early medieval history and until the early 19th Century, Finland was controlled by Sweden, as a Grand Duchy for most of this time.
 In 1397, a personal union brought all the Scandinavian nations into one empire, the Kalmar Union.
 With Copenhagen as its capital, the union effectively lasted for a few decades, before descending into rebellion and warfare in the 15th Century.
 Following the dissolution of the Kalmar Union, the yellow-and-blue flag of the Swedish realm would have been flown across Finland.

 As the natural borderland between Russia and Sweden, Finland became their battleground in the 18th Century.
 The terms of peace were strongly in favour of Russia, which acquired authority over Finland in a personal union in the year 1809.

 The Grand Duchy of Finland under Russian rule possessed a certain degree of autonomy, and its coat of arms was displayed as a device on Russian flags within Finnish borders.
 In the midst of an encroaching policy of Russification, the Finnish people used the original, untampered coat of arms as a symbol of independence.
 Notice that in the original Finnish arms, a curved sabre is trampled underfoot, whereas in the Russian-based arms, the sabre is held instead.